 Who the H*** Is TED, anyway??

 TED isn’t a person.
-It’s an organization (the letters stand for technology, education, design) that, for more than 30 years, has been presenting conferences where people go to hear, in the words of TED’s tagline, “Ideas Worth Spreading.”
+It’s an organization (the letters stand for technology, entertainment, design) that, for more than 30 years, has been presenting conferences where people go to hear, in the words of TED’s tagline, “Ideas Worth Spreading.”

 The actual mothership (TED) events are high-level, expensive affairs ($6000, last time I checked).